syncfusion-content/javascript-docs/js/TreeGrid/Searching.md

 ---
 layout: post
-title: Searching in JavaScript TreeGrid control | Syncfusion
+title: Searching in JavaScript TreeGrid Control | Syncfusion
-description: Learn here all about serching in Syncfusion Essential JavaScript TreeGrid control, its elements, and more.
+description: Learn here all about serching support in Syncfusion Essential JavaScript TreeGrid control, its elements, and more.
 platform: js
 control: TreeGrid
 documentation: ug
 api: /api/js/ejtreegrid
 ---

-# Searching in JavaScript TreeGrid control
+# Searching in JavaScript TreeGrid

 The TreeGrid control has an option to search its content using toolbar search box.
 The toolbar search box can be enabled by using the [`toolbarSettings.toolbarItems`](/api/js/ejtreegrid#members:toolbarsettings-toolbaritems) property.
 The following code example explains how to integrate search textbox in toolbar.